github/opensource.guide/_articles/how-to-contribute.md

 >
 > 😢 _"How do I X?"_

-**Keep requests simple and direct.** Much like sending an email, every contribution, no matter how simple or helpful, requires someone else's review.
+**Keep requests short and direct.** Much like sending an email, every contribution, no matter how simple or helpful, requires someone else's review.
 Many projects have more incoming requests than people available to help.
 Be concise.
 You will increase the chance that someone will be able to help you.

 > 😇 _"I'd like to write an API tutorial."_
 >
 > 😢 _"I was driving down the highway the other day and stopped for gas, and then I had this amazing idea for something we should be doing, but before I explain that, let me show you..."_

-**Keep all communication public.** Although it's tempting, don't reach out to maintainers privately.
-(There are two exceptions: 1) if you're reporting a security issue, or 2) you need to share sensitive information, such as a serious CoC violation.)
+**Keep all communication public.** Although it's tempting, don't reach out to maintainers privately unless you need to share sensitive information (such as a security issue or serious conduct violation).
 When you keep the conversation public, more people can learn and benefit from your exchange.
 Discussions can be, in themselves, contributions.

-> 😇 _(as a comment) "@maintainer Hi there!
+> 😇 _(as a comment) "@-maintainer Hi there!
 How should we proceed on this PR?"_
 >
 > 😢 _(as an email) "Hey there, sorry to bother you over email, but I was wondering if you've had a chance to review my PR"_

-**It's ok to ask questions (but be patient!).** It's okay to be new and ask questions!
-Everybody was new to the project at some point, and even experienced contributors need to get up to speed when they look at a new project.
+**It's okay to ask questions (but be patient!).** Everybody was new to the project at some point, and even experienced contributors need to get up to speed when they look at a new project.
 By the same token, even longtime maintainers are not always familiar with every part of the project.
 Show them the same patience that you'd want them to show to you.

 > 😇 _"Thanks for looking into this error.
 I followed your suggestions.
 Here's the output."_
 >
 > 😢 _"Why can't you fix my problem?
 Isn't this your project?"_

 **Respect community decisions.** Your ideas may differ from the community's priorities or vision.
 They may offer feedback or decide not to pursue your idea.
-While you should discuss and look for compromise, maintainers likely have to live with your decision longer than you will.
+While you should discuss and look for compromise, maintainers have to live with your decision longer than you will.
 If you disagree with their direction, you can always work on your own fork or start your own project.

 > 😇 _"I'm disappointed you can't support my use case, but as you've explained it only affects a minor portion of users, I understand why.
 Thanks for listening."_
 >